tvcyber/cybersecuritylearning/README.md

 ## Progress Log
 - Offensive Security Intro
-  - Difference between offensive vs defensive security
+  - Learned the difference between offensive and defensive security
-  - High-level view of common attack surfaces
+  - Understood how hidden web pages can create security risks
+  - Gained exposure to basic web application attack concepts
-  - Importance of ethics and authorization
+  - Reinforced the importance of authorization and access controls

 ## Notes
 All content is high-level and educational.
 No sensitive lab details are shared.